 Artificial Light Nuisance

-We can deal with excessive artificial light coming from poorly positioned security lights, garden lights, flood lighting from sports grounds or industrial lighting.
+We can deal with issues relating to excessive artificial light coming from poorly positioned security lights, garden lights, flood lighting from sports grounds or industrial lighting.

 It does not cover: